Shanna Rae Christensen Memorial Scholarship Fund

 2023 | $7,500

-• Mrs. Ann Tornberg submitted a grant application to help send her National Debate Qualifiers to the National Competition in Phoenix, Arizona.
+Mrs. Ann Tornberg earned a grant to help send her National Debate Qualifiers to the National Competition in Phoenix, Arizona.
 The grant funds will help send two high school students and eleven middle school students to the competition.
+(2,750)

-• Dr. Dustin Degen submitted a grant application to receive funds to help the building project steering committee advertise and market future Beresford School District building projects that impact the school and community.
+Dr. Dustin Degen received a grant to help the building project steering committee advertise and market future Beresford School District building projects that impact the school and community. ($2,000)

-• Mrs. Amber Sorensen earned a grant from the Watchdog Foundation for the Girls on the Run program implemented at Beresford Elementary School.
-The program helps young girls learn how to handle emotions and social situations better while training for a 5K race.
+Mrs. Amber Sorensen earned a grant for the Girls on the Run program implemented at Beresford Elementary School.
+The program helps young girls learn how to handle emotions and social situations better while training for a 5K race. ($3,000)

-• Mrs. Pratt submitted a grant application to help send Juliann Seeley to the National HOSA-Future Healthcare Leaders Conference in Dallas, Texas.
-Ms. Seeley is a back-to-back state champion in sports medicine.
+Mrs. Pratt received a grant to help send Juliann Seeley to the National HOSA-Future Healthcare Leaders Conference in Dallas, Texas.
+Ms. Seeley is a back-to-back state champion in sports medicine. ($750).